dan-da/bitprices/README.md

 If all addresses from a given wallet are provided (including change addresses) then the tool can provide a full and complete report of all wallet transactions.

-Daily exchange rates are obtained from bitcoinaverage.com.
+Daily exchange rates are obtained from bitcoinaverage.com by default.
 All fiat currencies supported by bitcoinaverage.com may be reported, not only USD.

 Historic transaction data for each address is obtained from a blockchain API service provider, which can be either a third party service or something you